smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 **\| ZEPTOVM_OP_MOVEREPLYTOFRONT \| REPLY-NUMBER \|**

-where ZEPTOVM_OP_MOVEREPLYTOFRONT is a 1-byte opcode and REPLY-NUMBER is an Encoded-Signed-Int<max=2> field, as described in JMPIFREPLYFIELD instruction.
+where ZEPTOVM_OP_MOVEREPLYTOFRONT is a 1-byte opcode and REPLY-NUMBER is an Encoded-Signed-Int<max=2> field, which is interpreted as described in JMPIFREPLYFIELD instruction.

-MOVEREPLYTOFRONT instruction is used to reorder replies within reply buffer.
-It takes reply which has REPLY-NUMBER, and makes it the first one in the buffer, moving the rest of the replies back.
+MOVEREPLYTOFRONT instruction is used to reorder reply frames within reply buffer.
+It takes reply frame which has REPLY-NUMBER, and makes it the first one in the buffer, moving the rest of the replies back.
 Implementation note: need also to recalculate and update positions in offset stack.

 Implementation notes
 ''''''''''''''''''''

-To implement Zepto VM-Tiny, in addition to PC required by Zepto VM-One, a stack of offsets which signify positions of recent replies in “reply buffer”, needs to be maintained.
+To implement Zepto VM-Tiny, in addition to PC required by Zepto VM-One, a stack of offsets which signify positions of reply frames in “reply buffer”, needs to be maintained.
 Such stack should consist of an array of bytes for offsets, and additional byte to store number of entries on the stack.
 Size of this stack is a ZEPTOVM_REPLY_STACK_SIZE parameter of Zepto VM-Tiny (which is stored in SmartAnthill DB on SmartAnthill Client and reported via "Device Capabilities" request).

 Memory overhead
 '''''''''''''''